mcfung/GoldenParserJS/README.md

 (since 0.1.3)

-`isNextPageAvailable` and `isPreviousPageAvailable` are added to the array to indicate if next or previous page is available.
+`isNextPageAvailable` and `isPreviousPageAvailable` are added to the array as a property to indicate if next or previous page is available.

-`totalNumberOfPage` is added to the array to indicate the total number of page of given thread.
+`totalNumberOfPage` is added to the array as a property to indicate the total number of page of given thread.

+`title` is added to the array as a property to indicate the title of the thread.

 ## Potential issues